Summertime Blues: Rush version

 Canadian rock band Rush released their cover as a single on May 21, 2004.
 It was later included on their cover EP Feedback, released on June 29.
+The song was the theme for the WWE SummerSlam event on August 15, 2004.
 The song was performed live during the band's 30th anniversary tour later that year, and was included on the R30: 30th Anniversary World Tour concert DVD.
 The fourth line of each verse is omitted.